 Practicalities

-Dates: Arrival Thursday 25th June - Departure Wednesday 1st July 2026.
-Arrival on the first day is after 4pm, departure on the last day is by midday.
+Dates: Arrival Wednesday 24th June - Departure Monday 29th June 2026.
+Arrival on the first day is by 4pm, departure on the last day is by midday.

-Fees: starting at £1320.00 for 5 days (6 nights), including meals.
-Please note that flexible payment options, such as Klarna, are available at checkout.
+Please note that flexible payment options, such as using Klarna to pay in three instalments, are available at checkout.

 Venue: The Mill / Le Moulin, ZA Vergonhac, 7 Route De Linas,12100, Saint-Georges-de-Luzençon, Aveyron, FRANCE

-Transportation: Airport transfers can be arranged to / from Bezier and Montpellier at an additional cost.
+Transport: Airport transfers can be arranged to / from Bezier and Montpellier at an additional cost (flights from Bristol and London).
 The town of Saint-Georges-de-Luzençon is also served by trains that run between Beziers & Millau.
 Direct bus from the village to centre of Montpellier.
 Collection from Millau bus / train stain free of charge.
 There is an overnight train from Paris to Rodez.
 There is also an overnight Flixbus from Paris to Millau.
 Driving time from Calais is around 10 – 12hrs depending on traffic/ time of day/ route etc. See this link for comprehensive information.

 JLM Morton is a writer, celebrant and community arts producer from Gloucestershire in the west of England.
 Her poetry has featured on BBC6 Music and appeared in Poetry Review, Poetry London, Rialto, Magma, Mslexia, The London Magazine, Poetry Birmingham, The Sunday Telegraph and elsewhere.
 Her prose writing has won the Laurie Lee Prize, been longlisted for the Nan Shepherd prize and extracts from her nonfiction Tenderfoot have been published in Caught by the River, Oxford Review of Books and Elsewhere: A Journal of Place.
 Juliette is the winner of the Geoffrey Dearmer and Poetry Archive Worldview Prizes and she is twice a Pushcart Prize nominee.
 Her debut poetry collection Red Handed, was highly commended by the Forward Prizes and a Poetry Society Book of the Year (Broken Sleep Books, 2024).
 Her second poetry collection is forthcoming in 2026 and her debut nonfiction in 2027.
 Find her online: www.jlmmorton.com